tldr-pages/tldr/pages/linux/ldd.md

 # ldd

 > Display shared library dependencies of a binary.
-> Warning: do not use on an untrusted binary, use objdump for that instead
+> Do not use on an untrusted binary, use objdump for that instead.
 > More information: <https://manned.org/ldd>.

 - Display shared library dependencies of a binary: